 Social impacts, including human rights, community investment, and government and other stakeholder relations

-To ensure full coverage of EESG factors, our Board skills matrix includes sustainability-related skills such as Governance, HSE, Social Responsibility and Stakeholder Relations.
+To ensure full coverage of EESG factors, our Board skills matrix includes specific sustainability-related expertise, including environmental and social impacts.
 All of these skills are supported by Board training as required.
-With specific regard to Sustainability, we also benefit from the expertise of one of our Board members, Mr. Timothy Marchant, who is an Adjunct Professor of Strategy and Energy Geopolitics at the Haskayne School of Business at the University of Calgary, and teaches graduate-level courses on corporate social responsibility and related areas.
+With specific regard to Sustainability, we also benefit from the expertise of our Board members, including Mr. Timothy Marchant, who is an Adjunct Professor of Strategy and Energy Geopolitics at the Haskayne School of Business at the University of Calgary, and teaches graduate-level courses on corporate social responsibility and related areas.
 102-27

 Organizational responsibility flows from the Board to our President and CEO, and throughout the company via our Executive team, on which our Executive Vice President, People and Culture is the executive member responsible for sustainability.